willkg/blog/posts/mozilla/socorro_2018.rst

   everything they managed.**

-  For years, Socorro engineering team worked on cleaning up the Gormenghast-like sprawl that was postgres.
+  For years, Socorro engineering team worked on cleaning up the Gormenghast-like sprawl that was Postgres.
 For years, we've been generating PR after PR tweaking things and removing things to reduce the spaghetti morass.
 It was like removing a mountain with a plastic beach toy.